Amstrad-CPC-File-Archive/AmstradDemoFilesArchive/Readme.md

     - Select Albireo folder: `LOAD"SD:`
     - Optionnaly, list the files to know which one to launch: `CAT`
     - Launch the file: `RUN"BLOCUS` to launch the `BLOCUS` file

+Alternatively, if you ase `bndbuild`, you can use this command `bndbuild --direct -- emu --albireo SIZECODE run`